Soccer-specific training or active recovery: which promotes better recovery?

 Trecroci A, Porcelli S, Perri E, Pedrali M, Rasica L, Alberti G, Longo S, Iaia FM.
 Effects of Different Training Interventions on the Recovery of Physical and Neuromuscular Performance After a Soccer Match.
 J Strength Cond Res.
 2020 Aug;34(8):2189-2196. doi: 10.1519/JSC.0000000000003269.
 PMID: 31373975.

-The authors in the current study compared the function of the knee extensors and flexors, as well as sprint performance, after completing soccer-specific training or an active recovery regime 48 h following competition match
+The authors in the current study compared the function of the knee extensors and flexors, as well as sprint performance, after completing football-specific training or an active recovery regime 48 h following competition match

-Nine sub-elite soccer players played two 90 min friendly matches with similar match activity profiles.
+Nine sub-elite football players played two 90 min friendly matches with similar match activity profiles.
 On one occasion, 48 h after the match, players performed a 60 min soccer-specific training session consisting of small-sided games, tactical drills, and set plays.
 On the other occasion, players performed a 30 min active recovery session consisting of circle drills, dynamic stretching, and low-intensity jogging.

 72 h before, immediately after, and 72 h after the match, participants were evaluated for: